ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Experiments

-Given the discreteness and variance of AIME accuracy, we interpret cost–quality efficiency as the cumulative cost required to reach a target accuracy threshold.
-We first ask whether \sysname{} improves the cost-quality of RL post-training under network setting \need{$B_0\text{=100Mbps},B_w\text{=1Gbps}$}.
-We conduct experiments to compare different baselines and plot the evaluation curve in \cref{fig:costquality}.
-Training time per step ($T_{train}$) of \verl{}-sync/async and \sysname{} (S=3/4) are 1508.2s, 1582.3s, 1631.2s, and 1649.3s, respectively.
+Given the discreteness and variance of AIME accuracy, we interpret cost--quality efficiency as the cumulative cost required to reach a target accuracy threshold under a representative WAN setting. \Cref{fig:costquality} plots the reward curves; the per-step training times ($T_{\text{train}}$) of \textsc{veRL}-sync, \textsc{veRL}-async, and \sysname{} with $S=3/4$ are 1508.2s, 1582.3s, 1631.2s, and 1649.3s, respectively.
+Combining $T_{\text{train}}$ with rental prices under steady-state execution yields the linear cost curves shown as dashed lines (right $y$-axis).

-To further summarize the trade-off, by combining $T_{train}$ and prices in a steady training pipeline, we can fit a $y=ax$ line for all methods, as dash lines that shown in \cref{fig:costquality}, and the right y-axis indicates the costs.
+For Qwen3-8B, \sysname{} consistently dominates centralized pipelines: at matched AIME accuracy, it reduces cumulative cost by 33.3\%--36.3\%; at matched cost, it achieves comparable final accuracy.
+This gain arises because rollout generation is offloaded to cheaper distributed GPUs without stalling the centralized learner, as long as the overlap condition (\Cref{eq:overlap_condition}) is satisfied.
+Qwen3-4B shows the same trend and leads to the same conclusion (\Cref{app:result_4b}).

-The Qwen3-4B model (\need{\cref{app:result_4b}}) shares the same trend and conclusion with Qwen3-8B, \sysname{} consistently dominates centralized pipelines: at matched AIME accuracy, \sysname{} reduces cumulative cost by \need{33.3-36.3\%}, while at matched cost, \sysname{} achieves final accuracy by \need{+-0.03 points}.
-This improvement arises because rollout generation can be executed on cheaper distributed GPUs without stalling the centralized learner, as long as the overlap condition in \cref{eq:overlap_condition} is maintained.
+\paragraph{Generalization to larger models.} We additionally validate \sysname{} on QwQ-32B against Prime-RL~\citep{team2025intellect}, a recent decentralized-rollout system, under matched GRPO hyperparameters.
+Despite running rollouts on $76\times$RTX~5090 workers over a wide-area network (vs.\ Prime-RL's $10\times$H100 on an idealized intranet), \sysname{} achieves a 4.6\% end-to-end cost reduction with reward trajectories tracking Prime-RL throughout training.
+This isolates the contribution of our system mechanisms (overlap-aware provisioning, peer-forwarding broadcast, cost-aware activation) from the architectural shift to disaggregated rollout that Prime-RL also adopts.
+Notably, this saving is achieved \emph{despite} \sysname{} running over a wide-area network while Prime-RL enjoys an idealized intranet with unlimited trainer-to-worker bandwidth; under a fair WAN comparison, Prime-RL's centralized broadcast cost would scale with fleet size while \sysname{}'s remains bounded (\Cref{sec:exp:broadcast}).
+Full setup and stability analysis are in \Cref{app:32b-prime-rl}.